Immigration Medical Exam (IME)

 Can I do the medical exam before receiving an invitation from the pool to save time?

-However, keep the following risks in mind:
+Before doing so, please keep the following in mind:

 No, the medical exam fees will not be refunded.